nayandeep20028840/nayandeep20028840/README.md

 ### Hola, I'm Nayan Deep 👋

 - 🔭 I’m currently working on c++
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on problem solving in cp
 - 🤔 I’m looking for help with c++
 - 💬 Ask me about any tech related stuff